FFrancho99/Project_ML/README.md

 For this, a Generative Adversarial Network (GAN) has been implemented.
 Its purpose is to generate visually plausible image to fill the missing content.
 The considered dataset is the Animal Faces-HQ (AFHQ).

-To run the code cf. Usage section
+To run the code go to Usage section.

 ## Description
 ![alt-text](Results/General_architecture.png "Architecture")